 Operational problems on new installations are often the result of installation requirements that have been overlooked rather than failed components.
 IE: A "Low Gas Pressure" Fault condition is most often caused by low supply gas pressure rather than a defective Low Gas Pressure switch.
-Rough starting and rough operation are often caused by undersized supply gas lines and/ or the absence of a supply gas regulator at the water heater.
+Rough starting and rough operation are often caused by undersized supply gas lines and/or the absence of a supply gas regulator at the water heater.

 Prior to performing any operational checks inspect the water heater installation to ensure all installation requirements and instructions have been maintained and followed.
-See the Installation Checklist on page 56.
+See Installation Checklist (page 61).

-NOTE: Costs to correct installation errors are not covered under the limited warranty.
+Note: Costs to correct installation errors are not covered under the limited warranty.